isomerpages/nlb-photo-exhibition-chi/_tropical-metropolis/1-high-life-in-the-city.md

 <div>19980005088 - 0066</div>
 </div>

-The Capitol Theatre could accommodate at least 1,600 viewers.
-The theatre’s stage was designed for film as well as stage productions.
-It was one of the first theatres of its day to have lifts and state-of-the-art lighting system.
+Capitol Theatre could accommodate at least 1,600 viewers.
+The theatre’s stage was designed for both film and stage productions.
+It was one of the first theatres of its day to have lifts and a state-of-the-art lighting system.

 <hr>